 It sits on the eastern coastline of Scotland in a golfing paradise, with the likes of Archerfield, Gullane, North Berwick and plenty of others within just a few miles from its doors.

-Rory McIlroy (below) is the defending champion after his one-shot victory at Renaissance in 2023.
+Rory McIlroy was the defending champion after his one-shot victory at Renaissance in 2023, but Robert MacIntyre finally got over the line in 2024 to win his home open.

 - Course: The Renaissance Club, North Berwick, Scotland, United Kingdom